How to Get Thin Skin to Reveal Your Muscular Definition

 Water weight.
 Water retention.
 Subcutaneous fluid.
 Thick skin.
-However you wish to describe it, the thin layer of fluid which obscures hard-won muscle development on an otherwise well-defined physique can spoil a bodybuilder’s chances of competitive success.
-Dieting down only to arrive onstage looking ‘smooth’ is one barrier to victory all bodybuilders must avoid.
+However you wish to describe it, the thin layer of fluid which obscures hard-won muscle development on an otherwise well-defined and low body fat physique can spoil a bodybuilder’s chances of competitive success.
+Dieting down and successfully reducing your body fat only to arrive on stage looking ‘smooth’ is one barrier to victory all professional bodybuilders must avoid.

 Our bodies have a natural tendency to store water directly beneath our skin for hydration purposes, just as carbohydrates and fats are sequestered away for future energy demands.
 Stored with this subcutaneous water are ions (or electrolytes), charged particles which play a vital role in strengthening our immune system, and aiding water and nutrient storage.
 Though due to a host of factors (including menstruation, certain medications, lymphatic congestion, and, in extreme cases, kidney failure), water retention can be excessive and pose health concerns, a certain amount of subcutaneous fluid is to be maintained at constant levels (where it nourishes cells before being returned to surrounding capillaries).

 Enduring months of monastic eating and training only to be hampered by a substance that is essential to life is one irony that is not lost on the scores of bodybuilders who falter due to the ubiquity of water retention.
 This is why physique athletes will spend the final days before a big show (or photo shoot) endeavoring to flush this water from beneath their skin, in particular from the lower abdominal region, where it is more likely to accumulate.

 So don’t let months of dedicated effort be for nothing.